 Manaslu trek cost is relatively higher than other trekking destinations in Nepal as it is an off-beat trail in a remote and restricted area.
 The trek cannot be done solo/alone.
 Hiring a licensed Manaslu trek guide is mandatory.
 The guide will go along with you throughout the trek, which adds to the cost apart from the expensive permit cost.
 There are two distinct ways that you can go for the trek:

 An all-inclusive Manaslu Trekking package offered by a travel agency ranges anywhere from USD 1000 to USD 3000.
 The Manaslu Circuit Trek cost also depends upon group number, the standard of the services offered in the package.
-It could be different in terms of transportation (land and air), accommodation and food standard, guide and porter facility, and more.
+It could be different in terms of transportation (land and air), accommodation and food standards, guide and porter facilities, and more.
 While choosing a travel agency, it is better to opt for local agencies because they are familiar with the culture of Nepal and the status of the trekking trails.

-In general, the standard package offered by many travel agencies includes land travel, accommodation and meals during the trek, permits, guide and porter facilities with their insurance, accommodation, and food.
-The package cost is lower if you go in a group because guide and porter cost can be divided.
+In general, the standard package offered by many travel agencies includes land travel, accommodation and meals during the trek, trek permits, guide and porter facilities with their insurance, accommodation, and food.
+The package cost is lower if you go in a group because the guide and porter costs can be divided.
 This package does not include any personal interest expenses like hot showers, extra porters, bar bills, snacks, internet, bottled water, travel insurance, etc.